-Avoid these mistakes to ensure a perfect pound cake every time.
+Avoid these mistakes to ensure you make the perfect pound cake recipe every time.

 Carefully read through the entire recipe, and prepare any special ingredients, such as chopped fruits or toasted nuts, before